 As well as the podcast shared at the top of this post, you might enjoy this podcast on behavior change.

 The World of Work Project View

 Goal-setting is a powerful tool for individuals and leaders.
 From an individual perspective, goal setting can help significantly with behavior change at a personal level, or with motivation and performance in the world of work.
 Similarly, from an organizational or leadership perspective, goal-setting is essential for the effective steering and motivation of a group of individuals.

-Locke and Latham’s principles for goal setting are a great way to think about what makes a good goal.
+Locke and Latham’s Goal Setting Theory and its principles for goal setting are a great way to think about what makes a good goal.
 The principles are simple and effective, and can demonstrably improve motivation and performance at an individual or team performance.